drakkan/sftpgo/README.md

 Several counters and gauges are available, for example:

 - Total uploads and downloads
-- Total uploads and downloads size
+- Total upload and download size
-- Total uploads and downloads errors
+- Total upload and download errors
+- Total executed SSH commands
+- Total SSH command errors
 - Number of active connections
 - Data provider availability
 - Total successful and failed logins using a password or a public key